tbartels/Contract/Contract.md

 of hours set forth in This Document.
 Retainer fees are required in full in advance of services.
 If payment is not received on or before initiating work, full standard hourly rates will apply for any work performed during that period, and monies received will be applied accordingly.
-Any of The Work I perform beyond the retained number of hours will be billed at the full hourly.
+Any of The Work I perform beyond the retained number of hours will be billed at the full hourly rate of {{hourly_rate}}.
 Payments rendered are considered fully earned and non refundable.
 Unused hours are not carried over; it is incumbent upon You to utilize the retained hours each month.
 I will notify You when the retained hours are exhausted.

 ### Expenses